-In addition to the Progression Standards for Freshman-Junior Years outlined above, all freshman students must maintain the following academic standards to progress into the sophomore year as a Physician Assistant major:

-- 1) Obtain a minimum 3.00 cumulative Q.P.A. at the completion of the spring semester of freshman year, and - 2) Earn a minimum grade of "C" in all sciencecourses
+All freshman students must maintain the following academic standards to progress into the sophomore year as a Physician Assistant major: 1) obtain a minimum 2.75 cumulative Q.P.A. at the completion of the spring semester of freshman year, and 2) earn a minimum grade of "C" in all collateral^{} courses.

-Upon completion of the fall semester (freshman year), any student with a Q.P.A. below 3.00 will automatically be placed on one semester of Physician Assistant Program Academic Probation.
-If a student fails to obtain a minimum "C" grade in any science^{} courses during the freshman year, or at the completion of the spring semester (freshman year) falls below the minimum 3.00 cumulative Q.P.A., the student will be dismissed from the Physician Assistant Program.
+Upon completion of the fall semester (freshman year), any student with a Q.P.A. below 2.75 will automatically be placed on one semester of Physician Assistant Program Academic Probation.
+If a student fails to obtain a minimum "C" grade in any collateral^{} courses during the freshman year, or at the completion of the spring semester (freshman year) falls below the minimum 2.75 cumulative Q.P.A., the student will be dismissed from the Physician Assistant Program.